milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 Learn more about section 5

-6. International data transfers
+6. Cross-border data transfers

-Some recipients of your personal data are located outside your country or have offices in countries where data protection laws may provide a different level of protection than the laws in your country.
+Some recipients of your personal data are located outside your jurisdiction or have offices in jurisdictions where data protection laws may provide a different level of protection than the laws in your jurisdiction.
 When transferring personal data to such recipients, we provide appropriate safeguards.

 Learn more about section 6